 The Dreaded Question

-I am a Professional Home Inspector, which is a pretty cool job.
-I get to help people for a living.
-So, I do my best to make sure that my clients’ needs are met.
-This typically involves answering questions about the house they’re considering buying, as well as the occasional question about the home-buying process.
+I am a Professional Home Inspector, which is a pretty cool job, as I get to help people for a living.
+I obviously do my best to make sure that my clients’ needs are met.
+This usually involves answering questions about the house they’re considering purchasing, as well as the occasional question about the home-buying process.
 While inspectors typically answer the same questions over and over, there is one question that none of us want to hear from our clients.
-And without a doubt, it is the question that we’re asked most frequently by our clients: “Should I buy this house?”
+As it turns out, it is one of our clients’ most frequently asked questions: “Should I buy this house?”

-Sometimes the buyers question us covertly, approaching their inspector in a different part of the house, away from their real estate agent.
-Some of them will call us after the inspection is over, looking for some “off the record” advice.
-And some of them will simply ask in front of their agent, looking for their inspector to guide them in this all important home buying decision.
+Sometimes the buyers question us covertly, approaching their inspector when their real estate agent is out of earshot.
+Some of them call us after the inspection is over, looking for some “off the record” advice.
+Some of them will simply ask in front of their agent, trying to get their inspector’s input in this all important home buying decision.

-But we’ve got to be on the look out for this situation.
-Answering this question can put is in a tricky position, can easily set us down a slippery slope if the wrong thing comes out our mouth.
-It’s important that we know that this question is coming, and have a proper response already planned for these clients.
+Being forthright and blindly answering a question like this can be a recipe for disaster, so we need to be on the look out for this situation.
+This question can easily send us down a slippery slope if the wrong thing comes out our mouth.
+It’s important that we anticipate this dreaded question and have a proper response already planned for our clients.

 Diplomacy is the art of knowing what not to say.